Laois gets almost €18.7m for roadworks

 The county will receive €18,693m to improve road safety, with €15,447,750 going to regional roads and €3,245,341 to national routes.

-The funding will cover a wide range of works that include road safety improvements, pavement renewal, maintenance of bridges and measures to ensure the road network can withstand the increasing number of severe weather events.
+The funding will cover a wide range of works that include road safety improvements, pavement renewal, maintenance of bridges and measures to help the road network withstand an increasing number of severe weather events.

-Welcoming the announcement in Leinster House this morning, Laois TD Willie Aird (FG) said in a statement: “As a rural TD, I am acutely aware of the importance of having a safe and efficient road network, which enables those living in rural communities to connect to work, education and healthcare.”
+Welcoming the announcement in Leinster House on 17 February, Laois TD Willie Aird (FG) said in a statement: “As a rural TD, I am acutely aware of the importance of having a safe and efficient road network, which enables those living in rural communities to connect to work, education and healthcare.”